Jason Willer

-Jason Willer (born 1978) is an American drummer, singer and songwriter.
+Jason Matthew Willer (born 1978) is an American drummer, singer and songwriter.
 Willer has been active in numerous bands, including the U.K. Subs and many others.
 He is primarily associated with the East Bay punk rock and metal scene from the 1990s till the present and has toured extensively throughout the world.

 Early life

 Jason Matthew Willer was born to Jeffrey and Melanie Willer on September 19, 1978, at Kaiser Permanente Medical Center in Vallejo, California.
 His father, Jeffrey R. Willer was a computer programmer who ended his career at Lawrence Berkeley National Laboratory.
 His mother, Melanie Hansen Willer stayed at home to raise their three children; Jason, Jeremy and April until the couple were divorced in 1983.
 Willer attended Mt.
 Diablo Elementary, Highland Elementary, Pine Hollow Middle School and Clayton Valley High School, where he was briefly a member of the marching band, under the instruction of Scott Johnson.

 Willer grew up in Clayton, California and was raised in a devoutly Mormon household.
 His father played guitar and sang for a wedding band who rehearsed in the Willer living room and left the instruments set up afterwards, giving the future drummer his first opportunity to sit at and play on a drum set.
 Interest in music started early, inspired by a radio station KVHS, that was and continues to be broadcast from Clayton Valley High School.
 The station would broadcast a specialty show from 10 pm to Midnight playing Thrash and Death Metal that piqued Willer's imagination, revealing worlds of music to explore.
-At age 13 Willer received drum instructions at Courtwood Music from Larry Shultz. and obtained his first drum kit, a Blue Spakle CB700, from a neighbor who had heard him banging on pots.
+At age 13 Willer received drum instructions at Countrywood Music from Larry Schultz. and obtained his first drum kit, a Blue Spakle CB700, from a neighbor who had heard him banging on pots.
 After receiving his patriarchal blessing at age 14, Willer stopped attending Mormon services and became a regular at 924 Gilman Street, where he said, 'Music became my new religion'.
 The first show attended by Willer at the Gilman featured Naked Aggression in 1993.

 At age fifteen Willer joined a punk band called Teenagers From Mars and started playing shows around the Bay Area on weekends as well as school nights.
 The band would also tour the West Coast, appearing in Los Angeles.